ChoiceCoin/Base/README.md

 1. Allow users to connect via MetaMask and Rabby.
 2. Present users with a binary choice, where one choice is correct.
-3. Have mechanism for rewarding the users that make the correct choice.
+3. Have a mechanism for rewarding the users that make the correct choice.

 # Base Information